South Dakota Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Bon Homme County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Bon Homme County that you need to transfer you would only need to order our forms once for all of your properties in Bon Homme County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Bon Homme County you only need to order once.

 In South Dakota, title to real property can be transferred from one party to another by executing a grant deed.
 Use a grant deed to transfer title with the implied covenants that guarantee that the title is free of any encumbrances (except for those stated in the deed) and that the grantor holds an interest in the property and is free to convey it (43-25-10).
 The word "grant" in the conveyancing clause transfers fee simple title (SDCL 43-25-10).